-Australian Financial Services & Credit Licensing Information
+Licensing Information for Australian Financial Services & Credit

-This website is owned and operated by Clark Family Pty Ltd (as Trustee for the Clark Family Trust) 43 Larch Street Tallebudgera QLD 4228, A.C.N.
-010281008, Authorised Credit Representative of Saccasan Pty Ltd, Australian Credit License 386297, Authorised Financial Services Representative of Unique Group Broker Services, Australian Financial Services License 509434.
-Visit the ASIC website for additional licensing information.
+This site is under the ownership and operation of Clark Family Pty Ltd (as Trustee for the Clark Family Trust), located at 43 Larch Street Tallebudgera QLD 4228, A.C.N.
+010281008.
+Our status as an Authorized Credit Representative of Saccasan Pty Ltd, bearer of Australian Credit License 386297, and Authorized Financial Services Representative of Unique Group Broker Services, with Australian Financial Services License 509434, underscores our credibility.
+For further licensing details, please visit the ASIC website.

 Follow us!